About the risk register

 Providers can use the EORR to consider the various risks that different groups of students might face and the ways in which these risks may interact.
 From this, they can consider how they can contribute to reducing these risks.

-The new approach also asks providers to increase their evaluation of interventions and to feedback results to the sector.
+Our approach to regulating access and participation plans also asks providers to increase their evaluation of interventions and to feedback results to the sector.
 We anticipate in subsequent years we will be able to use the evidence gathered through these evaluations to improve the EORR.

 See more about how to use the EORR